alfadelta10010/COD-Lab/notes/install_github_ssh.md

 ssh-add ~/.ssh/id_ed25519
 ```

-- Next, you need to add the SSH key to your GitHub account
+- Next, you need to add the SSH key to your GitHub account with the following steps

 1. Copy the SSH public key to your clipboard.
 ```bash